Agent-Hellboy/pylibfinder/README.rst

 For stable version

         - pip install pylibfinder (on Linux)
-        - python3 setup.py install (on Mac)
+        - clone the repo cd `pylibfinder` then do python3 setup.py install (on Mac)

 For developement